mbta/realtime_signs/README.md

 ## Relevant environment variables

 [`WinSW 2.9`](https://github.com/winsw/winsw/releases/tag/v2.9.0) is used to update environment variables.
-This is done by by editing the XML file located in `/c/Users/RTRUser/apps/` for the respective Realtime Signs environment.
+This is done by editing the XML file located in `/c/Users/RTRUser/apps/` for the respective Realtime Signs environment.
 Updates should also be made to the copy of the XML file in 1Password.

 * `SIGN_HEAD_END_HOST`: hostname or IP of the head-end server that drives the actual physical signs, which `realtime_signs` pushes data to.
 Defaults to `127.0.0.1`, a test server.
 * `SIGN_UI_URL`: hostname or IP of the instance of `signs_ui` to which `realtime_signs` pushes data.
 Defaults to `signs-dev.mbtace.com`, a test server.